drajer-health/medmorph-kar/README.md

 **Start Tomcat service**

 ## Verification
 Verify using Postman or equivalent tool by running various FHIR APIs on the R4 server.
+Postman Collection is added to the repository 'Connectathon-May-2021.postman_collection'
 ```
 For example: http://localhost:<port>/r4/fhir/PlanDefinition/[id]
 ```